Disallowance and reservation in Canada: Changing use

-Today the powers of disallowance and reservation while still operative, are generally considered dormant, prompting some debates about whether they have effectively become obsolete through disuse.
+Today the powers of disallowance and reservation, while still operative, are generally considered dormant, prompting some debates about whether they have effectively become obsolete through disuse.
 Comparative public law scholar Richard Albert has argued that both powers have fallen into "constitutional desuetude", which occurs "when an entrenched constitutional provision loses its binding force upon political actors as a result of its conscious sustained nonuse and public repudiation by preceding and present political actors".
 A similar view is shared by Canadian political scientist Andrew Heard who considers the powers reflecting the values of a "bygone era", and no longer align with the Canadian views of federalism.
-Canadian political scientist Peter H. Russell agrees that the powers have become politically "unusable" as Canadian understanding of federal-provincial relations has moved from a superior-subordinate relationship, to one of equals who coordinate with each other.
+Canadian political scientist Peter H. Russell agrees that the powers have become politically "unusable" as Canadian understanding of federal–provincial relations has moved from a superior–subordinate relationship to one of equals who coordinate with each other.

-Federal enactments
+Federal acts

 Disallowance of federal legislation

-The power of disallowance and reservation for an Act of the Parliament of Canada is provided to the King-in-Council (Privy Council of the United Kingdom) under section 56 of the Constitution Act.
+The power of disallowance and reservation for an act of the Parliament of Canada is provided to the King-in-Council (Privy Council of the United Kingdom) under Section 56 of the Constitution Act, 1867.
 The only incidence of the King-in-Council using this authority occurred in 1873 when the Oaths Act, 1873 was disallowed.
-The Oaths Act, 1873 was passed in the aftermath of the Pacific Scandal and would have permitted parliamentary committees to examine witnesses under oath, which was not permissible under the British North America Act.
-Recognizing the importance of this issue, the British North America Act was subsequently amended by the Parliament of the United Kingdom with the Parliament of Canada Act, 1875 which amended section 18 of the British North America Act to provide the Canadian Parliament with the same privileges afforded the Parliament of the United Kingdom, including the authority to examine witnesses under oath.
+The Parliament of Canada passed the Oaths Act, 1873 in the aftermath of the Pacific Scandal and would have permitted parliamentary committees to examine witnesses under oath, which was not permissible under the British North America Act.
+The Parliament of the United Kingdom recognized the importance of this issue and passed the Parliament of Canada Act, 1875 which amended Section 18 of the British North America Act to provide the Canadian Parliament with the same privileges afforded the Parliament of the United Kingdom, including the authority to examine witnesses under oath.
 The Canadian Parliament subsequently passed a new Oaths Act.

-Political scientist Andrew Heard argues that disallowance of federal law has been effectively forbidden by constitutional convention in Canada since 1942 when the Governor General was no longer permitted to forward Acts of Canadian Parliament to the government of the United Kingdom.
+Political scientist Andrew Heard argues that disallowance of federal law has been effectively forbidden by constitutional convention in Canada since 1942 when the Governor General was no longer permitted to forward Acts of the Canadian Parliament to the government of the United Kingdom.

-The Constitution Act stipulates that the government of the United Kingdom has two years to disallow a law after receiving an official copy of it.
-However, an Act of the Canadian Parliament cannot be disallowed under Section 56 because it cannot be received by the British government.
+The Constitution Act, 1867 stipulates that the government of the United Kingdom has two years to disallow a law after receiving an official copy of it.
+However, Canada no longer sends copies of legislation passed by Parliament to the United Kingdom, so an Act of the Canadian Parliament cannot be disallowed under Section 56 because it cannot be received by the British government.
 This convention was further strengthened first by the Letters Patent, 1947, which eliminated the Governor General's obligation to send official copies of laws to the government of the United Kingdom; and secondly by the repeal of The Publication of Statutes Act shortly afterwards.